-When I attempt to give free rein to my imagination to figure out what an idyllic world would look like for me, I surprise myself having the following recurring dream:
+When I try to give free rein to my imagination to figure out what an idealistic world would look like for me, I surprise myself having the following recurring dream:

 That all the children of America and of the globe may have an easy access to simplified philosophical books by Spinoza, Descartes, Montesquieu, Epicure, Kristeva, Voltaire and alive thinkers that convey human values serving to bring people together instead of dividing them.
 That freedom to challenge may become one of their most absolute rights.